 ABOUT US

-We were first set up in 2013 through a lottery-funded project run by the independent charity, the Peterborough Environment City Trust.
-We are now an independent, thriving woodland management and woodland crafts Volunteer Community Group, working across 3 sites in the Peterborough area.
+We were established in 2013 through a lottery-funded project run by local sustainability charity PECT.
+We are now an independent, thriving woodland management and woodland crafts group working across three sites in the Peterborough area.

-We work in the woodland of the National Nature Reserve at Castor Hanglands in conjunction with Natural England, in the ancient woodland in Bretton, liaising with Peterborough City Council and at Sacrewell Farm near Wansford where we focus on our craftwork and heritage skills.
+We work in the woodland of Castor Hanglands National Nature Reserve, in conjunction with Natural England, and in ancient woodland in Bretton, liaising with Peterborough City Council.
+We also have a presence at Sacrewell Farm, near Wansford, where we focus on our craftwork and heritage skills.

 At Castor Hanglands we are re-instating a traditional hazel coppice rotation system for the production of woodland products, made from hazel, for sale.
 The re-introduction of the rotation will also improve the bio-diversity of the area.
 We also produce charcoal from our kilns for sale.

-At Sacrewell Farm, run by the William Scott Abbot trust we now have a small workshop in one of the farm’s outbuildings and a willow bed.
-We have agreed to demonstrate willow work and greenwood crafts on a regular basis (in practice this is most weekends) as well as attending events and providing courses in heritage crafts.
+At Sacrewell Farm, run by the William Scott Abbot Trust, we now have a small workshop in one of the farm’s outbuildings.
+We have agreed to demonstrate various Heritage Crafts at special events.

 See the separate sections on each site for further information.

-As well as running courses and workshops to share our knowledge of woodland crafts we also attend events such as the Peterborough Heritage Festival and Peterborough Wildlife Festival.
-Here we can share with local residents our knowledge about woodland management and coppicing and its potential to improve biodiversity, as well as giving people the opportunity to have a go at
+As well as running courses and workshops to share our knowledge of woodland crafts we also attend events such as the Sandringham Wood and Food Show and Burghley Show as well as several others.
+See our Events page for more information.
+Here we can share with local residents our knowledge about woodland management and coppicing and its potential to improve biodiversity, as well as giving people the opportunity to have a go at heritage crafts.

 We make and sell products made from the wood from our sites, including willow basket work, items of greenwood furniture and our high-quality charcoal from our kilns.
 The proceeds from these sales are returned to the group to fund our activities and pay for equipment, skills training etc.